Why you should never use SharePoint default document library

 There is another reason why you need to stay away from default document library.
 It is a bit more serious.
 If you use default document library and later decide to enable SharePoint Publishing features, SharePoint will add 2 columns to your document library, without you knowing about this.

 So to clarify, once you enable SharePoint Server Publishing Infrastructure at the Site Collection level (Site Collection Features)…

 … and then activate SharePoint Server Publishing at the site level (Site Features)…

 … next time you upload a document, you will see 2 new mysterious columns pop-up (Scheduling Start Date and Scheduling End Date)

-If you are using folders, you most likely will not encounter those columns (unless user decides to rename file (Edit Properties).
-If you use metadata in your document library, you will absolutely encounter those columns and they will appear next to your custom ones when user uploads a document or tries to edit existing metadata.
+If you are using folders, you most likely will not encounter those columns (unless the user decides to rename a file (Edit Properties).
+If you use metadata in your document library, you will absolutely encounter those columns and they will appear next to your custom ones when a user uploads a document or tries to edit existing metadata.

 How to prevent the Scheduling Start Date and Scheduling End Date columns

 The best way to prevent those columns from appearing is by not using a default SharePoint Document Library.
 Columns are only created in the default library.
 If you create a new document library – those columns will not appear (even if you enable Publishing Features).
 To create a new document library, follow these steps: